Skip to content

 If your pre-tuning inspection uncovers any overdue maintenance, now is the time to handle it.
 Tuning is designed to optimize a healthy engine, not fix a neglected one.
 Getting an oil change, replacing your fuel and air filters, and addressing any other pending maintenance tasks will ensure your truck is in prime condition.
 A well-maintained engine responds better to tuning and is more likely to run reliably for years to come.
 Since a good tune reduces engine wear by creating smoother operation, starting with a freshly serviced truck allows you to get the full benefit of that improved efficiency right away.

-Set Clear and Realistic Performance Goals
+Know What You Want: Set Clear Performance Goals

 Finally, take some time to think about what you truly want to achieve with your tune-up.
 Simply asking for "more power" isn't enough.
 Are you looking for better towing performance?
 Do you want to improve fuel efficiency for long hauls?
 Or are you looking for a balance of both?
 Having clear goals helps your technician create a custom tune that meets your specific needs while maintaining safe operating conditions.
 Be realistic about what your truck can handle.
 A professional tuner will work with you to find the sweet spot that gives you the performance gains you want without compromising your engine's long-term health.